 TalkTalk TV has a pretty unique system when it comes to TV channels.

 The YouView box that comes free with either package lets you watch around 70 basic Freeview channels - all the old terrestrials are in there (plus BBC3, ITV2, E4, and the like), as well as entertainment, music, and news, and radio stations.
-The Plus TV package comes with the TV Starter and Entertainment boosts ready-included too, which give you over 30 extra channels including Sky 1, GOLD, National Geographic, Comedy Central, and the whole MTV suite.
+The TV Plus package comes with the TV Starter and Entertainment boosts ready-included too, which give you over 30 extra channels including Sky 1, GOLD, National Geographic, Comedy Central, and the whole MTV suite.

-For more channels, you’ll need to add a Boost package - and there are plenty to choose from.
+For more, you’ll need to add a Boost package - and there are plenty to choose from.
 Whether you want blockbuster movies or kids TV, the option’s there for a little extra each month.

 Each has a super-flexible rolling monthly subscription, so it’s easy to add some on for a month or two - perfect for football season, for example - and cancel anytime if you don’t want them anymore.
 Available Boost packages include: